How to mix fibreglass Resin and Topcoat

 - 600g CSM – 2L – 2.5L resin per m2

-In warm temperature or with thinner grade of roofing resin you may get a better wet out and need slightly less resin than quoted, on large roofs get a quote from your supplier but remember to allow a little for wastage.
+In warm temperatures or with a thinner grade of roofing resin you may get a better wet out and need slightly less resin than quoted.
+On large roofs get a quote from your supplier but remember to allow a little for wastage.

-If the weather is warm the topcoat will be thinner and easier to spread, expect to work at about 1L of topcoat for every 2m2.
-In cold weather the topcoat becomes thicker and doesn’t flow as easily so allow 1.5L per 2 meters square.
+If the weather is warm the topcoat will be thinner and easier to spread, expect to work at about 1L of topcoat for every 2 square metres.
+In cold weather the topcoat becomes thicker and doesn’t flow as easily, so allow 1.5L per 2 square metres.

 If the weather is very hot make sure you keep resin and topcoat in the shade at all times, likewise in very cold conditions it may pay to bring resins or topcoats into a gently heated environment the evening before any usage.
 Remember the resin is the lifeblood of your new roof, don’t abuse it.
 Never store resin or topcoat for longer than the manufacturers recommend as this may come back to haunt you, and do not buy more than you know you can use, this means you need to turn over your stock and keep it fresh.